 Search Used Fiat 500X

-If you love the Fiat 500X City Look, or the FIAt 500X Off-Road Look, we're sure to have the ideal model to suit you and your driving.
-Take a closer look at the used Fiat 500X models for sale at our Motor Match dealerhships today.
+If you love the Fiat 500X City Look, or the FIAT 500X Off-Road Look, we're sure to have the ideal model to suit you and your driving.
+Take a closer look at the used Fiat 500X models for sale at our Motor Match dealerships today.

 First Drive: Fiat 500X

 Fiat’s given the 500X a tech-filled makeover, bringing the city crossover into the modern age.

 Whichever Fiat board member suggested expanding the 500 range beyond the cute city car is a genius.
 Though the iconic 500s two larger siblings – the 500L and 500X – aren’t best-sellers in the UK, they lead their respective segments on the continent and make the Italian brand a tidy packet.

 But the 500X has always been slightly old-fashioned, trading on its retro appeal rather than its modernity, so Fiat has seen fit to give it a substantial mid-life facelift.

 On the outside, the fundamentals are virtually identical, but reprofiled bumpers front and rear give a neater aesthetic.
 Of more appeal are the new lights – standard LED daytime running lights and taillights, with optional full LED headlights.
 They bring the car well up to date, and look rather slick – especially the 500-aping ring-shaped taillights.